 How do I report a suspected breach of planning regulation?

-As above, if you are concerned that someone is in breach of planning legislation because you believe that they do not have planning permission for their development, or it is not following the conditions of an approved application, then the Council, in accordance with the Planning Enforcement Policy, has a duty to investigate and take action when required.
+As above, if you are concerned that someone is in breach of planning legislation because you believe that they do not have planning permission for their development, or it is not following the conditions of an approved application, then the Council, in accordance with the Planning Enforcement Policy, has a duty to investigate.

-Finally, you can write to Development Management, Regeneration and Development Directorate, Newcastle-under-Lyme Borough Council, Castle House, Barracks Road, Newcastle, Staffs ST5 1BL.
+- writing to Development Management, Regeneration and Development Directorate, Newcastle-under-Lyme Borough Council, Castle House, Barracks Road, Newcastle ST5 1BL.

 Protection of complainants

 The name and address of all complainants is kept confidential.
 We require contact information in order to keep you informed of the process and to contact you to assist use in our investigation.
 It may be necessary for legal reasons such as Freedom of Information requests that details need to be disclosed, however this information will only be revealed if the information is shown to be in the public interest.